TheCuteOwl/PixelBoard-FR-Data/README.md

 YOU CAN REQUESTS DATA TO BE REMOVED !

+Open an issues with username in the website if you want daa to be deleted

 # EVERY DATA WERE ACCESSIBLE !!
-Open an issues with username in the website

 ## Features